emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

 <p>

-NB there is only timepoint 1 of fear and disgust ratings are included in this model (as points rating only has one timepoint).
+NB only timepoint 1 of fear and disgust ratings is included in this model (as points rating only has one timepoint).
 </p>

 <br> <br>